pakistani-women-in-computing/about-pwic/Introduction.md

 ## Goals:
 Our global community’s goals are:
-- to build a strong network of Pakistan women in technology and their allies
+- to build a strong network of Pakistani women in technology and their allies
 - to increase their global reach and visibility
 - to foster their growth and retention in STEM fields.

-Our local chapters may have additional goals that fit our global vision but specific to their local needs.
+Our local chapters may have additional goals that fit our global vision but are specific to their local needs.

 ## Programs / Initiatives:
 - Global Community Meetups